szepeviktor/plugin-installer-speedup/readme.txt

 This section describes how to install the plugin and get it working.

-1. Upload `plugin-install-cleanup.php` to the `/wp-content/plugins/` directory
+1. Upload `plugin-install-speedup.php` and the `js` folder to the `/wp-content/plugins/plugin-install-speedup/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==